SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT - ZemiSmart ZM-RM02 Controller.md

 (18 actions!!)
-This Blueprint uses the Z2M (Zigbee2MQTT) imported Action sensor to sort out the 18 commands from the ZemiSmart ZM-RM02 Controller.
+This Blueprint uses the Z2M (Zigbee2MQTT) imported Action sensor to sort out the 18 commands from the 6 buttons of a ZemiSmart ZM-RM02 Controller.
 The split out of functions gives you the ability to assign local scripts or functions to do the things you want the remote to do.
 Functions that are left empty will simply do nothing.

 ## 📑 Changelog